 I have to admit that I have invested in 3 Pinterest courses prior to this and while I learned a thing or two from all of them I do not think they were worth the price.
 That’s why I have not become an affiliate for any of them.
 And yes, I know all bloggers say they never promote things they don’t believe in, but I truly don’t.
 Unless I’m 100% sure it’s worth it, I won’t even mention a course!

 What makes Pinteresting Strategies different from all the other courses I’ve purchased is Carly’s focus on manual pinning.
 And the fact that she studies and double-checks everything, she didn’t just get lucky.

 She says that manual pinning drives much more traffic to her website than when using an automatic scheduler.
 All her raving reviews attest to the same and I can too.
-I’ve used BoardBooster and then Tailwind for the last year because everyone said that’s what you should do but I haven’t seen any difference in Pinterest views or click through to my blog.
+I’ve used BoardBooster and then Tailwind for the last year because everyone said that’s what you should do but I haven’t seen much difference in Pinterest views or click through to my blog.
 I’ve now realized that was because I didn’t understand how to use them properly.